 There are many places where you can embed web content in the Webex Events platform — either as an External Link or as a Content Provider selection in Sponsor, Exhibitor, Speaker, and Custom List feature items and Custom Tabs.
 When you uncheck the 'Open in external browser' checkbox for an External Link or paste in a URL for a Content Provider selection, attendees using the Web App access the content inside your Event App instead of opening a new browser tab.

-This article helps you troubleshoot common situations that can keep websites and videos from embedding in Socio.
+This article helps you troubleshoot common issues that can keep websites and videos from embedding in Webex Events.

-If you tried to open a website in Socio and saw a sad face icon on a gray background, the website couldn't be embedded.
+If you tried to open a website inside the Web App and encountered a sad face icon, the website didn't embed properly.
 If you own the website or have a direct relationship with the website's owner, there's a good chance you can get someone to make it embeddable for you!